Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Discussion

 \subsection{Limitations}

 The geometric and optimization methods depend on knowledge of the kinematics and kinetics of the load.
 Those requirements may be unknown or, at the very least, variable.
 Our method pairs well with simulations, datasets, or existing recordings of the joint effort and flow.
 However, if the load kinematics and kinetics are not available, our approach will not apply.
 In addition, our methods depend on the time scale for each activity.
 For example, we set the weights in the objective for the prosthetic design to be proportional to the use as reported in the existing literature.
 This time scale may be difficult to approximate at the design stage.
 A parallel spring can be interpreted as a compliant mechanism in parallel with the effort source.
 The design of a compliant mechanism depends on three factors: the load-elongation profile (\eg, stiffness and preload), the material properties (\eg, Young's modulus), and geometry (\eg, spiral torsional spring) \cite{howell_compliant_2001,guerinot_compliant_2005,howell_handbook_2013,peterson_cross-axis_2024}.
 This paper focuses on the load-elongation profile.
 Future work will focus on the material properties and geometry.
+Future work will also consider the optimization of a nonlinear load-elongation profile, as the current approach is limited to linear springs with non-zero preload.